 This is the fourth in a series called “Get Outside!” about field trips and teaching environmental history outside the classroom.
-You can find the other posts here.

 I stood on a hillside with a group of students and our local guide, looking down at a clear pond.
 “What lives in that pond?” asked one student.

 “I saw a beaver just now,” another student commented.